Laboratory Design and Planning Guide for 2021

 Select the Right Scientific Furniture

-Many first-time lab designers think that they will be able to get by with generic, bargain-basement furniture, only to find out that their workbenches quickly become wobbly and fall apart, their casework was not built to accommodate their work, and their seating is not quite as comfortable as it was advertised to be.
-At OnePointe Solutions, we specialize in designing and manufacturing quality lab furniture custom built to fit your exact specifications.
+Many first-time lab designers think they can get by with bargain-basement furniture, yet to find out that their workbenches quickly fall apart, their casework was not built to accommodate their work, and their seating is not as comfortable.
+At OnePointe Solutions, we specialize in designing and manufacturing quality lab furniture custom-built to fit your specifications.

-We carry a huge range of products to help you create a productive, safe, comfortable lab environment that will accommodate all of your equipment, personnel, and storage needs.
-Our furniture is made right here in the U.S. from high-quality materials for long-lasting high-quality results our customers rely on.
+Our furniture is made right here in the U.S. from high-quality materials for long-lasting, high-quality results our customers rely on.
 Here are some of the many types of lab furniture we offer:

 Flexible Lab Casework